Dose and risk criteria for protection of people following the closure of a disposal facility for radioactive waste

 - A safety assessment is required to demonstrate that a disposal facility is designed to meet short- and long-term protection standards.

-- When the site is released from regulatory control and active institutional control terminated, its safety will be entirely dependent on natural and engineered features that will not be actively managed or monitored.
+- When the site is released from regulatory control and active institutional control is terminated, its safety will be entirely dependent on natural and engineered features that will not be actively managed or monitored.

 - Dose constraints are a regulatory requirement that guide optimisation of protection.